Open Ended Questions and Close Ended Questions: What They Are and How They Affect User Research+

 This section is not meant to be exhaustive but to serve as a guide to form your questions.

-- When crafting the answers to your questions, make sure they cover the range of possibilities.
+7. When crafting the answers to your questions, ensure they cover the range of possibilities.

-The Impact Of Open-ended Questions And Closed-ended Questions On User Research
+The Impact Of Open Ended Questions and Close Ended Questions On User Research

 The mistake of assumption is why many marketers make decisions not backed by user research and wonder why there’s no improvement in conversions.